highchair/artinruins-com/property-img/_To-DO.md

 _From the National Register nomination form for the Downtown Providence Historic District, amendment & expansion, 2007_

 _From the PPS/AIAri Providence Architecture Guide, 2003, by Wm.
 MacKenzie Woodward_

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_

 _From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_